saltstack/salt/doc/ref/configuration/index.rst

 Open mode is a dangerous security feature.
 One problem encountered with pki authentication systems is that keys can become "mixed up" and authentication begins to fail.
 Open mode turns off authentication and tells the master to accept all authentication.
-This will clean up the pki keys recieved from the minions.
+This will clean up the pki keys received from the minions.
 Open mode should not be turned on for general use, open mode should only be used for a short period of time to clean up pki keys.
 To turn on open mode the value passed must be ``True``.